bcbio/bcbio-nextgen/docs/contents/cloud.rst

     bcbio_vm.py graph bcbio-nextgen.log

-Collectl stats will be in ``monitoring/collectl`` and plots are in ``monitoring/graphs``.
-If you need to re-run plots later after shutting the cluster down, you can use the local collectl stats instead of retrieving from the server by running ``bcbio_vm.py graph bcbio-nextgen.log --cluster none``.
+By default the collectl stats will be in ``monitoring/collectl`` and plots in ``monitoring/graphs`` based on the above log timeframe.
+If you need to re-run plots later after shutting the cluster down, you can use the `none` cluster flag by running ``bcbio_vm.py graph bcbio-nextgen.log --cluster none``.

 If you'd like to run graphing from a local non-AWS run, such as a local HPC cluster, run ``bcbio_vm.py graph bcbio-nextgen.log --cluster local`` instead.